HungLuong05/shell/README.md

 - Pipeline failures
 - History file operations

-## Contributing

-1. Follow the existing code style and structure
-2. Add appropriate error handling
-3. Update tests for new functionality
-4. Document new features in this README

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.